valleyUp/PGONet/README.md

 # PGONet: A Physics-Informed Generative Adversarial Network for Advancing Solutions in Ocean Acoustics

-Special thanks are due to the following work, on the basis of which we have write the code.
+Special thanks to the following work.
+We wrote the code for this project based on the open source code of this paper.

 ```
 @article{ren2022phycrnet,